Insights

 This is where RCS shines.
 RCS requires brands to be verified by a third party to use a name and logo, meaning that all branded messages come from verified sender profiles by default.
 Plus, end users’ familiarity with branded messaging will create better trust, making it harder for bad actors to successfully execute phishing attacks.

-Some may point out that while RCS is getting more popular, not all devices support RCS yet, which gives SMS a clear advantage.
-But with Apple set to support RCS in iOS 18, we expect RCS to become as common as SMS in the future.
+Some may point out that SMS still has a clear advantage, as not all devices support RCS yet.
+However, with Apple now supporting RCS for peer-to-peer (P2P) messaging and starting to roll out RBM in iOS 18.1 in select markets, RCS could become as common as SMS in the future.

 Want to learn more?
 Providers like Sinch can help you send OTPs to phones that support RCS, and SMS to others.
 This way, your users get your messages, and they get the best experience possible no matter what kind of phone they have.
 Get in contact with our team to learn more